 - Evidence of critical thinking, literacy, communication/writing skills at level 5 NFQ.
 This can be in the form of formal qualifications (e.g. Leaving Certificate) or the equivalent - Where applicants do not have formal level 5 NFQ qualifications they will be assessed through Recognition of Prior Learning (RPL)

-If you have any questions when applying for this course please contact Martha Griffin for information and guidance For more see www.dcu.ie/DC762.
+If you have any questions when applying for this course please contact Martha Griffin for information and guidance.

-Course Provider Faculty of Science and Health
+For more information see: dcu.ie/DC762

-Programme Chair Martha Griffin T: +353 (0) 1 700 7861 PAC Code DC762
+Course Provider Faculty of Science and Health T: +353 (0) 1 700 5947